The Ultimate Showdown: Stoneware vs Earthenware – Which Reigns Supreme?

 Stoneware vs Earthenware

-Stoneware and earthenware are two types of ceramics used for pottery making.
+Both are two types of ceramics used for pottery making.
 Stoneware is fired at high temperatures and is denser, stronger and more durable.
 Earthenware is fired at lower temperatures and is softer, more porous and more fragile.
 Stoneware is often used for tableware, while earthenware is used for decorative items.
-Pottery Wars: Stoneware … Read more
+Pottery Wars: The Pros and … Read more

 The Beauty and Strength of Bone China